Add files to content

 Via File Manager, any integrated files accessible to the user can be added to feed posts (excluding the file's shortcuts) from within the linked folder.

 You can remove files by going to the content the file was originally linked to and clicking the X next to the file.
-Or you can click Delete file from the Files tab in the site.
+You can also remove it from the list of files in the site where it's housed by clicking the dropdown menu, then Remove.

 Link and create folders